Virtual Dub

 To edit your script, use Tools>Script Editor.
 This will open your script, allow editing, and then you can run your script

-again immediately using F5 or on the editor menu, File>Save and refresh.
+again immediately using F5 or on the script editor menu, File>Save and refresh.

 Timeline Editing-The Basics